meuleman/epilogos-web/README.md

 # epilogos-web

-This is a React application for presenting epilogos datasets using a HiGlass visualization component, which pulls data from "tilesets" hosted on a separate HiGlass server (at this time, https://explore.altius.org).
+This is a React application for presenting epilogos datasets using a HiGlass visualization component, which pulls data from "tilesets" hosted on a separate HiGlass server (at this time, https://explore.altius.org, or locally, if using the `higlass-manage` package).
 For local development, targets are provided for running a local HiGlass server instance with core files ingested to it.

 ## Development